Dietary Needs Of Adult Dogs: Nutrition Tips

 Special Considerations for Puppies

 Puppies have unique nutritional needs compared to adult dogs.
-If you are transitioning a puppy to a new diet, it is essential to choose a food specifically formulated for puppies.
+If you are transitioning a to a new diet, it is essential to choose a food specifically formulated for puppies.
 Puppies require higher levels of protein, essential fatty acids, vitamins, and minerals for their growth and development.
 Consult with your veterinarian to ensure you are providing the appropriate nutrition for your growing pup.

 Signs of Nutritional Imbalance